-Revolving Credit Fac cilities

-D Aggregate Interest Balance at

-Primary Amount Rate Maturity July 31, April 30,

-Lender 2008 2008

-Bank of Oklahoma \$50.0 million Prime +/- Apr 2009 \$ 33,065 \$ 30,587
+Revolving Cr edit Facilities Total Facility Interest Balance at Balance at Lender Amount Rate Maturity October 31, 2008 April 30, 2008 Bank of Oklahoma \$50.0 million Prime +/- April 2009 \$28,465 \$30,587

-On April 28, 2006, Car-Mart and its lenders amended the credit facilities.
-The amended facilities set total borrowings allowed on the revolving credit facilities at \$50 million and established a \$10 million term loan.
+The Company has available borrowings of \$50 million under the revolving credit facilities plus a \$10 million term loan.
 The term loan was funded in May 2006 and called for 120 consecutive and substantially equal installments beginning June 1, 2006.
 The interest rate on the term loan is fixed at 7.33%.
-The principal balance on the term loan was \$8.5 million at July 31, 2008.
-The combined total for the Company's credit facilities is \$60 million.
+The principal balance on the term loan was \$8.3 million at October 31, 2008.
+The combined total for the Company s credit facility is \$60 million.
 On March 12, 2007 (effective December 31, 2006) Car-Mart and its lenders again amended the credit facilities.
-The March 12, 2007 amendments served to change the Company's financial covenant requirements and to adjust the Company's interest rate pricing grid on its revolving credit facilities.
+The March 12, 2007 amendments served to change the Company s financial covenant requirements and to adjust the Company s interest rate pricing grid on its revolving credit facilities.
 The pricing grid is based on funded debt to EBITDA, as defined, and the interest rate on the revolving credit facilities can range from prime minus .25 or LIBOR plus 2.75 to prime plus 1.00 or LIBOR plus 4.00.

-The facilities are collateralized by substantially all the assets of Car-Mart including finance receivables and inventory.
-Interest is payable monthly under the revolving credit facilities at the bank's prime lending rate minus .25% per annum at July 31, 2008 (4.75%) and at the bank's prime lending rate plus .75% per annum at July 31, 2007 (9.0%).
-The interest rate on the revolving credit facilities decreased between years due to decreases in the prime rate and the Company's financial performance.
+The facilities are collateralized by substantially all the assets of Car-Mart, including finance receivables and inventory.
+Interest is payable monthly under the revolving credit facilities at the bank s prime lending rate less .25% per annum at October 31, 2008 (3.75%) and at the bank s prime lending rate plus .50% per annum at October 31, 2007 (8.0%).
 The facilities contain various reporting and performance covenants including (i) maintenance of certain financial ratios and tests, (ii) limitations on borrowings from other sources, (iii) restrictions on certain operating activities, and (iv) limitations on the payment of dividends or distributions to the Company.
-The Company was in compliance with the covenants at July 31, 2008.
+The Company was in compliance with the covenants at October 31, 2008.
 The amount available to be drawn under the facilities is a function of eligible finance receivables and inventory.
-Based upon eligible finance receivables and inventory at July 31, 2008, Car-Mart could have drawn an additional \$16.9 million under its facilities.
+Based upon eligible finance receivables and inventory at October 31, 2008, Car-Mart could have drawn an additional \$21.5 million under its facilities.

 The Company also has a \$1.1 million term loan secured by the corporate aircraft.
-The term loan is payable over fifteen years and has a fixed interest rate of 5.79% at July 31, 2008.
+The term loan is payable over fifteen years and has a fixed interest rate of 5.79%.